The Assembly

 and the bishops of the southern province as to whether the latter were

-sent a delegation to Rome to plead their cause.
-Hurriedly
+delegation to Rome to plead their cause.
+Hurriedly the monks of

-the monks of Canterbury elected one of their number, Reginald, as archbishop
+Canterbury elected one of their number, Reginald, as archbishop upon rather

-upon rather obscure conditions, and sent him with a delegation to Rome to
+obscure conditions, and sent him with a delegation to Rome to state their

-state their case.
-This precipitate action was illegal, since royal permission
+case.
+This precipitate action was illegal, since royal permission to proceed

-to proceed to an election had not been secured.
-The King, in fury, forced the
+to an election had not been secured.
+The King, in fury, forced the monks and

-monks and bishops to elect his nominee John de Gray, bishop of Norwich, and
+bishops to elect his nominee John de Gray, bishop of Norwich, and to withdraw

 delegations summoned from England and settled the minor issue by a judgment